 Over the past decade, the demand for computing power increased exponentially, making data centres a fast-growing industry.
 They are a huge part of what allows us to live our modern, digitised lives.
 And they are important enablers for more efficient services and the transition to a green economy.
 For instance, reducing travelling by facilitating an increased use of videoconference meetings, and enabling smart technologies that make our lives both greener and more comfortable.

 But there is a flipside to the coin: data centres use immense amounts of energy.

 They already use more than 2% of the world’s electricity, and contribute to 2% of world’s CO2 emissions – equivalent to the world’s entire airline industry.
 This is in great contrast to the European Green Deal’s goal to make data centres climate neutral by 2030.

-Data centers must reduce their climate footprint if we are to mitigate climate change.
+Data centres must reduce their climate footprint if we are to mitigate climate change.
 And many eyes look to Norway as a place that has both the infrastructure and natural resources to do that.

-What is a data center?
+What is a data centre?

 The simple answer is computational power and cooling.

 The servers require large amounts of energy for computing.
 This energy is dissipated as heat within a relatively small area.
 And because the IT equipment is sensitive to high temperatures, the heat must be continuously removed.

 As illustrated in figure above, the energy requirement for cooling typically accounts for a large share of the overall energy consumption in data centres.